nick-novak/Goals-n-such/music/top-albums-2018.md

 Amanda Shires -- To the Sunset
 Cordovas -- The Santa Fe Channel
 Brandi Carlile -- By the Way, I Forgive You
 Haley Heynderickx -- I Need to Start a Garden
+Jeff Tweedy -- WARM